 This is why chirping has been linked to frustration.
 Unlike a mouse, which can be stalked, birds remain agonizingly out of reach for a housecat.
 Cats may, however, chirp with excitement upon spotting a juicy bug worth pouncing upon.

 This does not mean that cats will never imitate the behavior of another animal, though.
-As Mercola explains, felines often ape behaviors and routines of their owners if they’re indoor cats.
+As Mercola explains, felines often imitate the behaviors and routines of their owners if they’re indoor cats.

 Likewise, cats that spend more time outside may start to act more like their feral brethren.
 It’s even possible that cats living with dogs will imitate some of their more excitable tendencies.

 Cats are always willing to adapt.
 A young cat’s brain is like a sponge that absorbs all manner of information and behavior.
 If they feel that another animal’s action will benefit them, the cat will imitate it.